Vinod Mehra: Personal life and family

-Mehra was close to Rekha during the mid-70s.
-Indeed, they were widely believed to have been married, but in a 2004 television interview with Simi Garewal, Rekha denied having ever been married to him, and referred to him affectionately as a well-wisher (but in Rekha's biography The Untold Story by Yasser Usman, it is mentioned that Vinod Mehra, Rekha's rumoured husband, took her to his house in Bombay, after getting married in Calcutta, and Vinod's mother pushed the actress away when the latter tried to touch her feet)."
+Mehra was close to Rekha in the mid-70s.
+Indeed, they were widely believed to have been married, but in a 2004 television interview with Simi Garewal, Rekha denied having ever been married to him, and referred to him affectionately as a well-wisher (but in Rekha's unofficial biography The Untold Story by Yasser Usman, it is mentioned that Mehra, Rekha's rumoured husband, took her to his house in Bombay, after getting married in Calcutta, and Vinod's mother pushed the actress away when the latter tried to touch her feet)."
 Mehra's first marriage to Meena Broca was arranged by his mother.
-The marriage was reportedly not consummated as Vinod had a heart attack shortly after the marriage.
+The marriage was reportedly not consummated as Vinod suffered a heart attack shortly after the marriage.
 After he recovered, he eloped with his frequent leading lady of the time, Bindiya Goswami.
-Meena was left with no choice but to file for divorce.
-Mehra's relationship with Bindiya unraveled quickly, and she soon left him to marry director J. P. Dutta.
-In 1988, Mehra married Kiran, daughter of a Kenya-based transport businessman.
-The marriage lasted until his death two years later and produced two children: a daughter named Soniya (born in 1988) and a son named Rohan (born posthumously).
+Meena was left with no choice but to file for a divorce.
+Mehra's marriage with Goswami unraveled quickly and she soon divorced him to marry director J. P. Dutta.
+In 1988, Mehra married Kiran, the daughter of a Kenya-based transport businessman.
+The marriage lasted until Vinod's death in 1990 and the couple had two children: a daughter named Soniya (born in 1988) and a son named Rohan (born in 1991, after his death).
 Mehra died of a heart attack on 30 October 1990.
-He was only 45 years of age.
+He was only 45 years years old.

 After Mehra's death, his widow moved to Kenya, to live with her parents and sister.
-The children were raised in Mombasa and went to the UK for higher education.
-Both entered the film industry eventually.
+Their children were raised in Mombasa and went to the UK for higher education.
+Both later entered the film industry.
 Soniya made her Hindi film debut in the 2007 film Victoria No. 203, a remake of the 1972 classic film of the same name.
 Rohan made his debut in Nikhil Advani's Baazaar (2018).